tact-lang/pitaya/docs/SPECIFICATION.md

 **Orchestration** - Coordinates multiple durable tasks according to strategies.
 Owns the event bus, manages parallel execution, and tracks global state.
 Depends only on Instance Runner's public API.
 Strategies schedule durable tasks with `ctx.run` and make decisions based on results.
 Provides branch names and container names to tasks.

 **TUI (Interface)** - Displays real-time progress and results.
 Subscribes to orchestration events for real-time updates and periodically polls state for reconciliation.
 Has zero knowledge of how tasks run or how strategies work—it visualizes events and state only.
-The TUI is replaceable with a web UI or CLI-only output without changes to other layers.
+The TUI is replaceable with other UIs or CLI-only output without changes to other layers.

 Components are decoupled: replacing the TUI does not modify instance execution, and supporting alternative AI tools requires changing only the Instance Runner.